Day Water Lily

 - Latin Name

-- Aquatic plant with round, floating leaves split by a V-notch.
+- The Day Water Lily is an aquatic plant with round, floating leaves split by a V-notch.
 These plants have underground stems which are firmly anchored to the mud under water by means of rather thick, spreading roots.
 The rhizome (underground stem) is 4 - 5 cm in diameter, black in colour and rather spongy.
 The leaves float on long, spongy stalks and are round with a deep notch or cut from the centre to the outer edge.

 - After they have been pollinated by bees or beetles, the flowers are drawn back under water where the seeds ripen.
 The ripe seeds float and are dispersed by water currents.
 They rise to the surface, float for a while, and finally sink into the mud, where they germinate.